Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

   the version number every time that key is written, and stores the new version number with it.
-- When a client reads a key, the server returns all values that haven\'t been overwritten, and the latest version number.
+- When a client reads a key, the server returns all values that haven't been overwritten, and the latest version number.
 A client must read a key before writing.
 - When a client writes a key, it must include a version number from the prior read, and merge together all values it received in the